davidyoon85/CampAway/README.md

 ![Host a Spot](app/assets/images/campaway_host.png)

-Code snippets to highlight your best code (markdown code snippets, NOT screenshots)

 ## Future Plans
 In the future, I hope to add more features, including: bookings and filtering.
 I also have plans to improve the google map API implementation so that clicking on an infowindow will lead to that camp site's location on the index page.